+Children are particularly vulnerable in situations of insecurity and armed conflict, especially when they are unaccompanied or separated from their caretakers.
+The Convention on the Rights of the Child (CRC) constitutes the standard in the promotion and protection of the rights of the child, and the CRC and its Optional Protocols should be universally ratified and effectively implemented.
+The Committee on Economic Social and Cultural Rights has specifically expressed concern over the impact of armed conflict on the ability of adolescents to access education and transition into secondary education.
 Situations of insecurity and armed conflict may not only lead to an increased risk of violence towards children but may lead to the economic exploitation of children, who then also miss out on education opportunities.
-Thus the Convention on the Rights of the Child provides protection against economic exploitation and any form of labour that might interfere with a child's education.
+The CRC provides protection against all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment, including sexual abuse, as well as economic exploitation and any form of labour that might interfere with a child's education.
 The International Labour Organization has also adopted instruments to protect children from forced labour, including the worst forms of child labour, such as slavery, prostitution, drug trafficking, dangerous activities and the use of children in armed conflict.
 The participation of children in armed conflict is a significant education-related violation.
 Recruitment of children into conflict places them at serious physical and psychological risk, prevents them from attending educational facilities, and can lead to many of them missing out on education entirely.
+Education is itself also essential for halting and preventing recruitment and re-recruitment of children.
+Street children have been recognised as particularly vulnerable to recruitment, while armed conflict itself can lead to children ending up in street situations.
+Adolescent boys and girls are also particularly vulnerable.
 Notably, the use of child soldiers in international and non-international armed conflict is directly prohibited by all three legal regimes.
+The 'Children, Not Soldiers' campaign, launched in 2014, calls for a global consensus that child soldiers should not be used in conflict.

-Women
+Women and Girls